No Result

 Source: Investor Presentation

 Housing demand for seniors is expected to double over the next 20 years.
 More than 200,000 new suites will be required to cover the growth of demand over the next decade.
-This is an excessive number of new suites, as only ~73,000 suites have been built over the last decade.
+This is an excessive number of new suites, as more than 73,000 suites have been built over the last decade.
+About half of the current stock is more than 25 years old and recent construction has slowed.

 Overall, the fundamentals of the business of Chartwell Retirement Residences appear highly favorable and may offer strong pricing power to the real estate trust.

-In the first quarter of this year, Chartwell Retirement Residences grew its revenue 6% over the prior year’s quarter thanks to higher occupancy and increased rental and service revenues across its retirement residence portfolio.
-Funds from operations (FFO) grew 33% while FFO per share grew 17%, from $0.12 to $0.14.
+In the first quarter of 2026, Chartwell Retirement Residences grew its revenue 24.4% over the prior year’s quarter thanks to higher occupancy, contributions from acquisitions, and solid same property performance.
+Funds from operations (FFO) surged 52.4% while FFO per share grew 33%, from $0.15 to $0.20.

 Growth Prospects